Lekensteyn/apk-downloader/README.md

 Known issues
 ------------
-- No feedback when pressing icon (make it glow?).
 - No useful error when a download failed (todo: decode response).
 - MarketDA session cookie is not cleared when download is initiated/complete.